 Focal therapy using the Nanoknife

-Recently I completed Australia’s first focal therapy trial.
+I completed Australia’s first focal therapy trial.
 The trial involved 20 patients who were all treated with the NanoKnife.
 None of these patients suffered with any ongoing incontinence or impotence.
 For me this confirmed the safety and minimally invasive nature of this treatment.
-As far as cancer control goes, the early MRI findings are extremely encouraging and I intends to offer focal therapy as a clinical option for suitable patients.
+As far as cancer control goes, the early MRI findings are extremely encouraging.
+I have since performed more than 250 cases and have conducted quarterly workshops to train academic centres throughout Australia, New Zealand, Europe and Asia in the technique of focal NanoKnife ablation for selected patients with prostate cancer.
+A central registry containing all results nationally and internationally will be maintained to help evaluate and improve the utility of this technique.

 My low-dose-rate and high-dose-rate brachytherapy cases numbers over 1,000 for each type.
 This is the largest brachytherapy series in Australasia.